Looking after grandchildren: things to think about

 They could hire a nanny, ask friends or other family members, or take time off work.
 It could also be a good time for your grandchild’s family to take a holiday.

 Managing your grandchild’s behaviour might sometimes be a challenge, and ideas about children’s behaviour might have changed since your children were young.
 You can find lots of practical and positive tips in our article on encouraging good behaviour.

 If you’re concerned about your grandchild, you might need to talk about it with your grandchild’s parents.
 For example, you could ask your grandchild’s parents what strategies they find useful when their child behaves in a challenging way.
 Conversations about children’s behaviour can be tricky, so staying calm and letting parents know that you weren’t sure what to do is a good idea.

 You might want to give advice to your grandchild’s parents about disciplining your grandchild, but this isn’t your role.
 Making decisions about discipline is the right and responsibility of your grandchild’s parents.

 It’s best to ask your grandchild’s parents how they would like you to handle discipline situations and follow their lead.
 Also, if you want to bend the rules, ask if it’s OK.
 A simple, ‘Do you mind if I let her stay up a bit later?’, or ‘Can I give him some lollies if he’s good?’ can help to avoid misunderstandings.

 Most grandparents aren’t paid for looking after grandchildren, but it can be expensive.
 Food, transport and keeping your grandchild entertained can all add up.
 You can talk with your grandchild’s parents about providing some money – for example, from government parenting payments – to help with costs.

 When it comes to entertaining kids, it doesn’t have to cost the earth.
-Often, you and the kids can play without paying and have just as much fun.
+Often, you can turn ordinary things around the house into homemade toys and free activities and have just as much fun.